 Composed of leaders from across campus, the Coalition meets 10-12 times per year.

-The current biennial review documents UCM’s prevention efforts related to alcohol and other drug use, and is available upon request from Suzy Latare, Manager of the Office of Health Promotion, by sending a request to firstname.lastname@example.org.
+The current biennial review documenting UCM’s prevention efforts related to alcohol and other drug use is available by sending a request to firstname.lastname@example.org.

 UCM's Campus Alcohol Board (CAB) is a multi-disciplinary subcommittee of the UCM Partners in Prevention Coalition, appointed by the president, comprised of various members of the university community, and coordinated by Campus Community Health.
 The CAB meets as required or called upon to advise the president and university community on issues related to alcohol education programs, policy implementation and enforcement, community relations, and other topics as may arise related to the university’s alcohol policy and programs.

 To obtain more information or clarification regarding the development of procedures governing the sale, service, possession or consumption of alcohol in and on university facilities and grounds, please contact Amy Kiger, Director of Campus Community Health, at email@example.com.